 Install and use the

-screen package for your Linux distribution in to run and view the following commands at the same time.
-To compile screen from source, go to the GNU homepage.
+screen package for your Linux distribution to run and view the following commands at the same time.
+To compile the screen from source, go to the GNU homepage.

-RAM: Use the following command to view RAM use as you perform tests:
+Use the following command to view RAM usage as you perform tests:

 watch free -m

 Don’t let the value in the Free column in the +/- buffers/cache line go lower than 1,000.

 Use the following command to view disk IO usage as you perform tests:

 %wa number in the second line.
 It might occasionally rise above 1.0, but it should not be above 1.0 for more than a couple of seconds.